samclintonb/AUTOMATED-CONTAINER-DEPLOYMENT-AND-ADMINISTRATION-IN-THE-CLOUD/README.md

+**AUTOMATED-CONTAINER-DEPLOYMENT-AND-ADMINISTRATION-IN-THE-CLOUD**

     This project demonstrates how to automatically provision cloud infrastructure, configure a server, containerize a Python Flask web application, and deploy it using a complete DevOps pipeline.
 It integrates AWS CloudFormation, Ansible, Docker, and GitHub Actions to enable CI/CD workflows for scalable, repeatable deployments.

 **Project Structure**